Conceived and Directed by Jun Kitazawa

 |Venue||Tokyo Metropolitan Theatre (front plaza) and other locations

+There are several angkringan stalls in the Ikebukuro Station West Exit area.
 The locations of the angkringan stalls varies per day.
-For further information, please ask at the angkringan in the plaza in front of Tokyo Metropolitan Theatre or check the F/T website.
+For information on the stall locations, please visit the reception desk in the plaza in front of Tokyo Metropolitan Theatre on the day.

 Born in Tokyo in 1988, Jun Kitazawa is an artist based in Yogyakarta.
 He completed doctoral studies at Tokyo University of the Arts, and is now head of Jun Kitazwa Office Yakumo and director of Studio Belimbing.
 In his artistic practice, he pursues a process of envisioning possible models of society through fieldwork and then working toward its realization via collaboration with a range of partners.
 In 2016, he was selected by Forbes Magazines as one of 30 Under 30 Asia in the art category.

 |Angkringan Team:||Retno Watanabe, and others|

 |Collaborators:||Kei Namba, Takehiro Go, Eiji Takeda|

 |Project Assistants:||Junichiro Endo, Munif Rafi Zuhdi, Annisa Putri Cinderakasih, Anastasia Yuanita|